MRU-CSIS-3512-002-202504-PROJECT/marking/marking-scheme.md

 - Is it made clear to the user visually that sorting/adding/deletion has occurred?
 - Are icons used to make pages less text heavy?
 - Do pages contain examples of design that are simply "phoned in" - that is, no effort whatsoever was taken with the visual design.
 (Some examples of goodish and "phoned in" design can be seen in [these examples from last year](https://drive.google.com/drive/folders/17XerNFyw8n-DIIeq2BMSV606Z0HHH9ZP?usp=sharing).
 Can you tell which are examples of "phoned in" work?)
+    - 'Phoned in' work is characterized by a lack of effort, such as using unstyled, default HTML elements or creating layouts that are misaligned and ignore the specified viewport widths.
 - Is it reasonably obvious to figure out how to use the site - even to someone not familiar w/ The Project?
 - Are there any truly broken things going on?
 (Things like freezing, links that go to incorrect or non-existent pages, buttons that seem to do nothing, and other such shenanigans.)